KATY MAGAZINE NEWS

 A Variety to Choose From

 Katy families have their pick of a variety of beaches!
 From a quick day trip to a more leisurely weekend escape, all of these destinations offer Katy families something different and exciting to love.
-Start planning your summer getaways today.
+A perfect summer trip close to home.

 All destinations are listed nearest to furthest.
 Click on links for maps.